HL7/fhir-project-mhealth/ig-data/input/pagecontent/42_general_requirements.md

 <span id='a-time-stamp-or-time-period-is-recorded-for-each-measurement'/>
 ### <span class='glyphicon text-success glyphicon-phone'/> <span class='glyphicon text-success glyphicon-dashboard'/> <span class='glyphicon text-success glyphicon-cloud'/> Feature: A Time Stamp or Time Period is Recorded for Each Measurement

  The time stamp or time period **SHALL** be recorded and reported for each measurement taken

-Note: These requirements are checked for each vital sign, physical activity or sleep measure for which the system isbeing assessed.
+ Note: These requirements are checked for each vital sign, physical activity or sleep measure for which the system is being assessed.
 If the requirement fails for **ANY** measurement, the requirement is considered to not be met.

 <span id='vital-signs-have-a-time-stamp'/>